JanHerca/urantiapedia/output/wikijs/en/article/Gloriann_Harris/The_privilege_of_individual_ministry.md

 Paul of Tarsus said it simply, “I am the glory of God.
 You are the glory of God.”

 Let's just talk about the here and now.
 Our immediate neighbors, the people in our families, at work, in our study group, our friends, strangers in the street — the people in our daily lives.
 Today — not tomorrow now — here. “_As the Father sent me into the world, so send I you, As I have revealed the Father, so shall you reveal the divine love, not merely with words, but in your daily living.
 I send you forth, not to love the souls of men, but rather to love men...
-Your mission to the world is founded on the fact that I lived a God-revealing life among you; on the truth that you and all other men are the sons of God; and it shall consist in the life which you will live among men — the actual and living experience of loving men and serving them, even as I have loved and served you._” ([UB 191:5.3](/en/The_Urantia_Book/191#p5_3)) Your mission shall consist in the life which you will live among men.
+Your mission to the world is founded on the fact that I lived a God-revealing life among you; on the truth that you and all other men are the sons of God; and it shall consist in the life which you will live among men — the actual and living experience of loving men and serving them, even as I have loved and served you._” (<a id="a112_796"></a>[UB 191:5.3](/en/The_Urantia_Book/191#p5_3)) Your mission shall consist in the life which you will live among men.
 Here — now.
 The religion of Jesus was based wholly on living his life.
 He left no books, laws, or organizations affecting the religious life of the individual.
 The religion of Jesus was based wholly on _living his life_.

 We can't just talk about it.
 We must live it to make it happen.
 We must be interested in the members of our own study group, not just because they increase its size, but because we truly love them — we are interested in _them_. “_The privilege of service immediately follows the discovery of trustworthiness.
-Nothing can stand between you and opportunity for increased service except your own untrustworthiness, your lack of capacity for appreciation of the solemnity of trust._” ([UB 28:6.16](/en/The_Urantia_Book/28#p6_16)) “_Trust is the crucial test of will crcatures.
-Trustworthiness is the true measure of self-mastery, character._” ([UB 28:6.13](/en/The_Urantia_Book/28#p6_13)) _“What is loyalty?
-It is the fruit of an intelligent appreciation of universe brotherhood; one could not take so much and give nothing._” ([UB 39:4.11](/en/The_Urantia_Book/39#p4_11))
+Nothing can stand between you and opportunity for increased service except your own untrustworthiness, your lack of capacity for appreciation of the solemnity of trust._” (<a id="a114_481"></a>[UB 28:6.16](/en/The_Urantia_Book/28#p6_16)) “_Trust is the crucial test of will crcatures.
+Trustworthiness is the true measure of self-mastery, character._” (<a id="a114_640"></a>[UB 28:6.13](/en/The_Urantia_Book/28#p6_13)) _“What is loyalty?
+It is the fruit of an intelligent appreciation of universe brotherhood; one could not take so much and give nothing._” (<a id="a114_824"></a>[UB 39:4.11](/en/The_Urantia_Book/39#p4_11))

 In John's epistle we read, “Beloved!
 Let us love one another, because love comes from God.
 Whoever loves is a child of God and knows God.
 Whoever does not love does not know God, because God is love.
 We love because God first loved us.
 If someone says, ‘I love God,’ but hates his brother, he is a liar.
 For he cannot love God, whom he has not seen, if he does not love his brother, whom he has seen.
 This, then, is the command that Christ gave us: he who loves God must love his brother also.”